designing2026/designing2026.github.io/index.md

 ## Submission Instructions

 - Contributions should be submitted through the [EasyChair site](https://easychair.org/conferences/?conf=designing2024).
-Proceedings will be published in the ACM Digital Library.
+All proceedings (except the talk proposals) will be published in the ACM Digital Library.
 - Submissions should be written in the official ACM Primary Article Template, which can be obtained from the [ACM Proceedings Template](https://www.acm.org/publications/proceedings-template) page.
 - For LaTeX users, please use the following document class:
   > \\documentclass[sigconf,review]{acmart}